syncfusion-content/flutter-docs/Flutter/xlsio/working-with-table.md

 ## Table Style Options

-You can customize a table with other table style options such as first column, last column, header row, banded row and banded column.
+You can customize a table with other table style options such as first column, last column, header row, total row, banded row and banded column.
 The following code snippet illustrates the usage.

 ### Show First Column